RogerWaldron/RogerWaldron/README.md

 🗺️ In the last 3 years coding has allowed me to travel and live in the following countries:
 Albania, Australia, Georgia, Greece, Japan, Malaysia, Montenegro, Serbia, and United Kingdom

-Having lived in such different countries i now appreciate well designed intuitive UI/UX.
+Having lived in such different countries i ♥️ well designed intuitive UI/UX.

 🌱 I’m currently learning: Functional Programming in Typescript